wirelineio/wns/README.md

 ## WNS CLI

-[WNS CLI](https://github.com/wirelineio/registry-cli) provides commands within the `wire` utility for publishing and querying WNS records.
+`wire` CLI provides commands for publishing and querying WNS records.

 Setup environment variables for the CLI to work with the local node: